 Moving Forward

 Imprints are a great way to get your foot in the door at a larger publishing house.
-Once you pitch to an imprint and receive an offer, celebrate, then get back to work.
+Once you pitch to a publishing imprint and receive an offer, celebrate, then get back to work.

 Publishing is often a hurry up and wait industry, but there is always work to do while you wait for others to complete their tasks.